Updated: Dec 5, 2022

-On 2/24/21 The Animal Rights Committee NLGNYC conducted a zoom meeting entitled ‘Desmond’s Law: Past, Present, Future’.
-This meeting was held to discuss the impact that Connecticut’s Desmond’s Law has had on the number of arrests being made for animal cruelty and the outcome of those prosecutions.
-The panel consisted of 13 people including representatives from Connecticut, New Jersey and New York.
+On 2/24/21, The Animal Rights Committee NLGNYC conducted a zoom meeting entitled ‘Desmond’s Law: Past, Present, Future.
+This meeting was held to discuss Connecticut’s Desmond’s Law's impact on the number of arrests for animal cruelty and the outcome of those prosecutions.
+The panel consisted of 13 people, including representatives from Connecticut, New Jersey, and New York.
 Our own Robin “Zilla” Cannamela was a panel member.
 There were approximately 195 attendees.
 Below is the presentation made by Zilla.
-This was a fantastic venue to give our lawmakers a first hand account of the impact Desmond’s Army has made.
+This was a fantastic venue to give our lawmakers a first-hand account of the impact Desmond’s Army has made.

 Provide municipalities funding for necropsies or DNA results that will aid in the prosecution of animal cruelty cases

 Help pay for vetting for victims of animal abuse with imminent cruelty charges

 Provide reward funds leading to the arrest and conviction of perpetrators of animal cruelty

 Provide a scholarship for exemplary law students who participate as an advocate using Desmond’s Law.

 Desmond’s Army started as Justice for Desmond in 2012 with Micah Rapini at the helm.
 Desmond was a boxer/pit mix who was a victim of Domestic Violence.
 Alex Wullaert used Desmond for revenge in retaliation for his pregnant girlfriend leaving him.
 Wullaert used Desmond as his personal punching bag, starving, torturing and eventually choking Desmond to death.

 At Wullaert’s sentencing, he was given no more than a slap on the wrist known as accelerated rehabilitation, AR.
 His record was expunged after 2 years.